The Power of Common Sense

 “Welcome,” he said as I approached him, matching him tooth for tooth with a smile.
 “Thanks,” I responded.

 “Do you have a pass?” he asked.
 “Yep,” I answered, handing him my pass.

 “Great!
 I see that you have people with you.
 Who are they?”

 “They are my kids,” I responded with more than a modicum of fatherly pride.

 “How old are they?” he asked, still clinging to the Ranger Rick persona.

 “16 and 18,” I answered with even more pride.

 “Does your 18-year-old have her own pass?” he asked.
-His tone was noticeably different and his eyebrows were raised accusingly.
+His tone was noticeably different and his eyebrows raised accusingly.